epfl-ada/ada-2024-project-the5outliers/README.md

 <h3 style= "color: #c7c9cf"> HTML parsing </h3>
 Parsing allows to find interesting features of the wikipedia articles: the number of words and links, and hence the link density.
 It also gives structural information about the pages: categories, subcategories, the presence and nature of tables.
 For each of these structures, the number of words and the list of present links is reported.

-<h3 style= "color: #c7c9cf"> Networks </h3>
+<h3 style= "color: #c7c9cf"> Networks and Graph </h3>

 Networks are particularly useful for representation of complex relations between for example categories or category transitions.

+- **Nodes:** Each node can represents a group of articles belonging to a specific category, with each article assigned to his main category.
+- **Edges:** Each edge can represents a transition from one article category to another, indicating the flow of user activity.

+The node positions are determined using a **force-directed algorithm** where each *nodes* repel each other like charged particles (sometimes called an anti-gravity force) preventing overlaps and the *edges* act like springs, pulling connected nodes closer to reflect their relationships.

 Furthermore, they are used as clustering for the similarity measures: reordering of the articles based on similarity allows to find meaningful clusters of similar articles.

 <h3 style= "color: #c7c9cf"> Assignment of methods to research questions </h3>